ausboss/UDC/README.md

 - **NEW: Full unrestricted filesystem access** - Access any file or folder on your computer
 - **NEW: Command-based fallbacks** - Even when direct file access fails, commands will be used as a fallback
 - **NEW: Improved path handling** - Better support for Windows paths and relative directories
-- **NEW: Cross-platform support** - Works on Windows, macOS, and Linux

 ## Installation
 First, ensure you've downloaded and installed the [Claude Desktop app](https://claude.ai/download)